Hey Kids (Start Here)

 “What the fuck?” the other man hissed.

-“Yeah,” Volker said, trying to fight through a veil of shock.
+“Yeah,” Volker said.
 “I know how you feel.”

 “Starr?”
 Volker asked.

-“Starr.
+“Starr?
 That’s great.
 That’s just great.”
 The man glared at him.
 “Yes.
-Starr.”
+‘Starr’.”

 “Um,” Volker said.

-His hands felt numb.
+His hands were going numb.

-“Where were you?” the other man demanded.
-“When I beamed you out?”
+“Where were you?” the other man snarled.

-Beaming?
-Like in Star Trek?
-Volker half tripped over something left on the floor of the short, dark hallway but the other man steadied him, continuing to pull him forward.
+Volker half tripped over something on the floor of the short, dark hallway.
+The guy in leather steadied him, then pulled him forward again.

-He was getting progressively more freaked out by the minute.
+Volker was getting progressively more freaked out by the minute.

 “Rush,” the other man said.
 “Come in.”